+Zimfest 2013 returned to the beautiful campus of Pacific Lutheran University in Tacoma, Washington on June 27–30.
+The 22nd annual Zimbabwean Music Festival, themed “One world, many voices,” celebrated not only the diversity within our community but the bond that we all share in our love of Zimbabwean music and culture.
 We were excited about the Zimfest debuts this year of Nhapitapi Mbira, a Toronto-based Zimbabwean trio consisting of Evelyn Mukwedeya, Moyo Rainos Mutamba, and Memory Makuri; and Jona Masiya, a ngoma specialist resident in Virginia.
 Additionally, after an absence of several years, we welcomed back Cosmas Magaya, Lucky Moyo and Michael Sibanda.
 We were also pleased to welcome Kurai Blessing Mubaiwa, Jacob Mafuleni and Martha Thom, and Paul Mataruse.

 Festival news & web site changes

-October 24 Zimfest 2014 will take place July 24-27 at the University of Puget Sound in Tacoma, Washington.
+October 24, 2013 Zimfest 2014 will take place July 24-27 at the University of Puget Sound in Tacoma, Washington.

-October 24 The Zimfest Association board of directors has set up the Zimfest Association Blog.
+October 24, 2013 The Zimfest Association board of directors has set up the Zimfest Association Blog.
 The board will use the blog to communicate with Zimfest membership and participants.
 Regular updates will include monthly synopses of the board meetings, activities being undertaken by the board, general updates on strategy, calls for help, etc. In addition, the Zimfest organizing committee will use this blog to provide updates on the organization of the annual festival.
 The board also hopes the blog becomes a mechanism for a rich dialog between the board and Zimfest participants.

-Copyright © 1995–2013 Zimbabwean Music Festival Credits
+Copyright © 1995–2014 Zimbabwean Music Festival Credits